ckan/ckan/doc/extensions/adding-custom-fields.rst

 ``validator(key, flattened_data, errors, context)``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Validators and converters that need to access or update fields other than the one they are applied to may be written as a callable taking four parameters. ``context`` is the same value passed to the two-parameter form above.
+Validators and converters that need to access or update multiple fields may be written as a callable taking four parameters.

-This form of validator or converter is passed the all the fields and errors for all the fields in a "flattened" form.
-The validator must fetch values from ``flattened_data`` and converters may replace values in ``flattened_data``.
+This form of validator or converter is passed the all the fields and errors in a "flattened" form.
+Validator must fetch values from ``flattened_data`` and converters may replace values in ``flattened_data``.
+The return value from this function is ignored.

 ``key`` is the flattened key for the field to which this validator was applied.
 For example ``('notes',)`` for the dataset notes field or ``('resources', 0, 'url')`` for the url of the first resource of the dataset.
-These flattened keys are used in the ``flattened_data`` and ``errors`` dicts passed.
+These flattened keys are the same in both the ``flattened_data`` and ``errors`` dicts passed.

+``errors`` contains lists of validation errors for each field.

+``context`` is the same value passed to the two-parameter form above.

-Note that this form is tricky to use because some of the values in ``flattened_data`` will have had validators and converters applied but other fields won't.
+Note that this form can be tricky to use because some of the values in ``flattened_data`` will have had validators and converters applied but other fields won't.
+You may add this type of validator to the special schema fields ``'__before'`` or ``'__after'`` to have them run before or after all the other validation takes place to avoid the problem of working with partially-validated data.

 Tag vocabularies